 I have the best job in the world.
 Almost every day, I am able to help individuals whose livelihood is threatened by disability.
 I am able to fight the good fight against unscrupulous insurance companies on behalf of the disabled.
 I have freedom—the type of freedom that is only possible when you own your own business.
 All of this, while I am passionate about what I do and earn a very nice living.
 I am truly blessed, I know it, and I will never forget it.

 I have always been extremely driven and results oriented.
-When I was young, my mother often told me that I had “infinite patience.”
-Over time, I began to internalize this concept of myself, but eventually I realized that my mom was mistaken.
+When I was young, my mother often told me I had “infinite patience.”
+Over time, I began to internalize this concept of myself, but eventually I realized my mom was mistaken.
 In actuality, I am very “impatient.”
-What I have, and what my mother recognized but misunderstood, is industry and ingenuity.
-When I want something, I am dogged in my pursuit, focused and creative.
-These qualities have served me well in both my life and career.
+What I have, and what my mother recognized but misunderstood, is industry.
+When I want something, I am dogged in my pursuit.
+This quality has served me well in both my life and career.

 Knowing the book would have more impact if they saw it, I sent a copy of the book (668 pages) to each law school along with my law school application.
 In contrast to other applicants, my application was 4 inches thick, and could not be confused with the other applications.
 I was admitted to 6 top law schools.